-You can find abundant resources to help you be a successful staff member at Staff page for the university.
+You can find abundant resources to help you be a successful staff member at UT Staff Resource page.

 Career Management http://www.utexas.edu/hr/current/career/, The university offers many opportunities to get your career on the right path.
 Career Opportunities, Performance Management, Learning and Development.